TechArtToolBox/wheel-o-matic/README.md

 ## Installation
 - [Find the latest version here](https://github.com/TechArtToolBox/wheel-o-matic/releases/latest).
 Save the wheel_o_matic zip file to your computer.
-- Install like any other add-on.
+- Install like any other Blender add-on.
-- The add-on interface can be found in the sidebar of the 3d viewport once installed.
+- The Wheel-O-Matic user interface can be found in the sidebar of the 3d viewport once installed.

 ## Wheel Setup Quick Start